ivmfnal/data_dispatcher/docs/ui.rst

         _EOF_

-The "dd project create" command prints information about the created project in 3 different formats, depending on "-p" option:
+The "dd project create" command prints information about the created project in 3 different formats, depending on the value of ``-p`` option:

     .. code-block:: shell